chamberslad/xManagedNetwork/README.md

 ☑️  Ability to deploy Managed Bastion Host on the Virtual Network <br>
 ☑️  Ability to control and manage DDoS protection attachment on the Virtual Network <br>
 ☑️  Ability to control and manage Network Flow Log(s) and Traffic Analytics on the Network Resources <br>
-🚩  Ability to create and configure Peering Settings for Network Services <br>
+🚩  Ability to create and configure Peering Settings for Platform Network Services <br>
 🚩  Ability to control and configure Diagnostics Logging Profile for Managed Network Resources to Storage Account <br>
 🚩  Ability to control and configure Diagnostics Logging Profile for Managed Network Resources to Event Hub <br>
 🚩  Ability to control and configure Diagnostics Logging Profile for Managed Network Resources to Log Analytics <br>